huyaoyu/huyaoyu.github.io/_posts/2020-10-07-cgal-point-cloud-and-mesh.markdown

 The cover image of this post is copied from the [CGAL offical site][CGAL_site].

-# Source of sample data

-The point clouds and meshes in this blog are copied from the sample files of [Meshlab](https://sourceforge.net/projects/meshlab/).
-All rights reserved to the original authors.

 # Sample code

 I prepared a [Github repo][GithubRepo] that holds all the sample codes discussed in this blog.
 I am working on Ubuntu 18.04 and CGAL 5.1.
 To compile the code, a system environment variable should be defined as `CGAL_DIR` showing where CGAL is located in the filesystem.

+# Source of sample data

+Some of the point clouds and meshes in this blog are copied from the sample files of [Meshlab](https://sourceforge.net/projects/meshlab/).
+All rights reserved to the original authors.

 The sample data should be placed in the `Data` sub-directory of the source code.
-All the data could be downloaded from here.  __Remember to upload the files!__
+All the data and results from running the sample codes could be downloaded from [here](https://drive.google.com/drive/folders/15BWt9YyCh17bTovM6lxrX807xnkZaWu6?usp=sharing).

 [GithubRepo]: https://github.com/huyaoyu/CGAL_samples